michaelscho/bdd-segmentation-data/README.md

 ![Example](https://github.com/michaelscho/bdd-segmentation-data/blob/431e1b0c2a251fc66196e9f55e9cc36d3f1c7112/example_annotation.png)

-As only these values are used, dataset can be adapted to other usecases by regex.
-Be aware, as this dataset has been created with a very specific codicological context in mind, other usecases will most certainly require additonal data.
+As these values are exclusively used, the dataset can be adapted to other use cases through regex.
+However, given that this dataset was created with a very specific codicological context in mind, additional data will likely be required for other applications.

 ## Data
 Seven manuscripts are annotated with text regions and baslines: